 At a very high level, there are two types of backends:

-Let's dive a little into the Local Backend.
-You usually wouldn't configure this backend as I tend to use it when testing things locally or to begin my journey of writing Terraform for something.
+Here's the Local Backend.
+You usually wouldn't configure this backend as I tend to use it when testing things locally or when starting to write Terraform for something.
 However, this doesn't mean that you cannot configure this backend at all.
 The Local backend allows you to set an optionally different workspace_dir and path for your state file.
 The path option must be relative to either your root module or the defined workspace_dir.

 terraform {